lf-edge/eve/docs/DEVICE-CONNECTIVITY.md

 1. The most recently received configuration from the controller
 1. The last known working configuration from the controller
 1. Bootstrap config or an override file from a USB stick (if any)
-1. The last resort if so enabled
+1. The last resort if enabled, or (used forcefully) if there is no network config available (e.g. first boot without bootstrap config or config override file)

 This is based on comparing the TimePriority field in the `DevicePortConfig` Depending on the configuration source, TimePriority is determined differently: